Asian Banking School Logo

 Learning Objective: Build awareness of applications of technology to strengthen customer relationships

-More and more customers have interacted with financial institutions by means of digital tools.
+More and more customers interact with financial institutions by means of digital tools.
 These interactions include not only financial transactions but also requests for information and comments on the quality of the services provided.
-This scenario has created opportunities for personalised and quick services, which have become core customer expectation.
-In this session, we will introduce and discuss some of the key tools that can strengthen the connection between banks and their customers while allowing the former to better understand the needs of the latter.
+This scenario has created opportunities for personalised and swift services, which have become core customer expectation.
+In this session, we will introduce and discuss some of the key tools (e.g., social media, online reviews, AI service assistants) that can strengthen the connection between banks and their customers while allowing the former to better understand the needs of the latter.

 Programme at a glance